 We recommend adding a few different variants to every bot output since repetition can bore and irritate users.

 The next step is to add answers to our bot turn.
-To do this, we change the type of our bot turn block to request (in the drop down menu on the bot turn block) and add one or several user turns to our bot turns's user input.
+To do this, we change the type of our bot turn block to request and add one or several user turns to our bot turns's user input as shown here:

 Each UserTurn takes two inputs, an intent (see NLU / Intents docs to learn how to create intents) containing example phrases of what the user can say to trigger this UserTurn, and one or several followup BotTurns.